 All children in Year 1 will participate in a phonics check.
 This assessment will be administered by Year 1 teachers in June.
 Results are included within the Year 1 end of term report.
 All phonics assessments are submitted to the Local Authority and the Department of Education.
 As a result of the COVID-19 pandemic, children in Year 2 that missed their Year 1 phonics check will undertake this check in the Autumn term.

-Children in Year 2 and Year 6 are assessed during May.
+Children in Year 6 are assessed during May.
 The results of these assessments are reported annually to the parents by the governing body.
 Optional SATs materials may be used in classes 3, 4 and 5 to assist teacher assessment of pupil progress.
-SATs results for Year 2 and Year 6 are reported to the Local Authority and the Department for Education.
+SATs results are reported to the Local Authority and the Department for Education.
 Year 2 are no longer required to partake in SATs.

 We aim to provide timely feedback to children through verbal and written comments so that they have specific advice about improvements to their work.
 Children are given time to review and improve their work following feedback (see the Effective Feedback on Learning policy below).

 We believe that the ability to read is fundamental to a child's development as a learner, during their time at school and beyond.
 Reading is central to our ability to understand, interpret and communicate with each other and the world around us.
-Success in reading has a direct effect upon progress in all areas of the curriculum; therefore reading is given a high priority at Long Lawford Primary School, enabling the children to become enthusiastic, independent and reflective readers across a wide range and types of literature, including different text types and genres, books, posters, magazines, signs and newspapers.
+Success in reading has a direct effect upon progress in all areas of the curriculum; therefore, reading is given a high priority at Long Lawford Primary School, enabling children to become enthusiastic, independent and reflective readers across a wide range and types of literature, including different text types and genres, books, posters, magazines, signs and newspapers.

 We know how important it is to work in partnership with parents and carers to help children to develop their confidence in this area.
 Reading together at home is one of the most important ways in which you can help your child.
 As you share books together, you will help to develop your child’s reading skills and also show them how enjoyable and important reading is.